stnolting/neorv32/README.md

  * Plain VHDL without technology-specific parts like attributes, macros or primitives.
  * Easy to use – working out of the box.
  * Clean synchronous design, no wacky combinatorial interfaces.
- * Be as small as possible – but with a reasonable size-performance tradeoff.
+ * Be as small as possible – but with a reasonable size-performance trade-off.
  * Be as RISC-V-compliant as possible.
- * The processor has to fit in a Lattice iCE40 UltraPlus 5k low-power FPGA running at 20+ MHz.
+ * The processor has to fit in a Lattice iCE40 UltraPlus 5k low-power FPGA running at 22+ MHz.

 ### Status